zksecurity/stwo-book/src/how-it-works/circle-fft/basis.md

 L_N(\mathbb{F}) = L'_N(\mathbb{F}) + \langle v_n \rangle
 $$

 A consequence of this dimension gap is that we cannot interpolate some polynomials over the circle i.e. those with \\( X^{N/2} \\).
-We will see how to handle this in the next part of this series.

 We will address how this dimension gap is handled within the FRI protocol in the upcoming sections.